telerik/xaml-docs/controls/radgridview/columns/frozen-columns.md

 ## Frozen Columns Events

-As of Q1 2016 the __FrozenColumnsChangedEvent__ is fired whenever columns are frozen or unfrozen.
+As of Q1 2016 the we've added the __FrozenColumnsChangedEvent__ which is fired whenever columns are frozen or unfrozen.

 You can subscribe to the event either declaratively or runtime like this: